nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 The Provider system SHALL return an error if:

-- the time period defined by `start` and `end` paramters is greater than a two week period.
+- the time period defined by `start` and `end` parameters is greater than a two week period.
+- the `fb-type` parameter is absent or is present with a value other than `free`
+- the `_include=Slot:schedule` search result parameter is absent

 Provider systems SHALL return an [OperationOutcome](https://www.hl7.org/fhir/DSTU2/operationoutcome.html) resource that provides additional detail when one or more parameters are corrupt or a specific business rule/constraint is breached.